 If you are a graduate teaching assistant (GTA), your duties may change.
 You should still be working the same number of hours (20 hours/week for a .5 FTE appointment; 10 hours/week for a .25 FTE appointment).
 Please discuss remote work arrangements with your supervisor.
 Departments are required to track which employees are working remotely.
 If you are teaching your own class, visit the OU Teach Anywhere site for resources.
 If you need access to technology to do your work, discuss with your supervisor.

-All non-essential research activities that require access to OU facilities or field work are discontinued effective Mar.
-24 at 5 p.m.
+All non-essential research activities that require access to OU facilities or field work are discontinued until further notice.
 We expect that all graduate research assistants (GRAs) can continue to work remotely and receive their stipends through spring 2020, pending granting agency approval.

 The following policy was developed in coordination with the Office of the Provost: Graduate assistants are highly valued members of the OU community, and their contributions to our teaching and research mission remain critical to our continued success.
 In light of this, it is our intention, whenever and wherever possible, to continue to support our graduate students and benefit from their professional contributions to the University.
 As such, we would like to clarify that for the remainder of the Spring 2020 term, all graduate assistants appointed by academic units, Student Affairs and Housing will receive their monthly stipend(s) and will remain eligible for any tuition waiver associated with their appointment, if applicable.
 It is expected that graduate students will remain in the United States and coordinate with their supervisors with respect to their assignments.
 However, in the event a graduate assistant determines due to COVID-19 travel restrictions they need to return to their country of origin, they should first contact Robyn Rojas (Director, International Student Services).
 The university will continue to provide updated guidance and instruction regarding the summer and fall semesters to all of our graduate assistants as more information becomes available.
 Please check for updates: OU Coronavirus Updates and Resources.

 Students can continue to reside in university housing if they do not have other lodging options.
 Campus dining operations may be affected.
-The City of Norman is under a shelter-in-place order from midnight on Wednesday, March 25 through midnight on Tuesday, April 14.
+The City of Norman is under a shelter-in-place order through 11:59 p.m. on April 30.
 Whether you are living on or off campus, you may leave your residence only to perform essential activities as defined in the order.

 ETCS can also advise and register individuals for necessary assessments via email and Zoom.
 Please email the ETCS GA, Anusha Gajendragadkar, for details about these appointments.
 We encourage individuals to complete their initial appointments as soon as possible, to avoid delays in the certification process.

-ECC Test reviews can be conducted via Zoom as well.
+ECC Test reviews can be conducted before retesting via Zoom as well.
 Please contact Bushra Asif for details.